poshjosh/chinomsoikwuagwu.com/2020/05/20/AWS-Certified-Solutions-Architect-Quick-Reference.md

 __AWS Organizations__

+- __Consolidated Billing__ combines usage of all Accounts within an organization & shares Reserved Instances (RIs) between multiple accounts.
+This discount is valid:

+  * The account which purchased the RIs is not using all the RIs.
+  * Other accounts have launched instances in same AZ.
+  * Note that RI scope is either `regional` or `zonal`

 - The `master account` cannot be `removed` from an AWS Organization.
 It can be moved to another AWS Organization.